kizniche/Mycodo/docs/index.md

 ### Install

-Once you have the Raspberry Pi booted into Raspbian with an internet connection, run the following command in a terminal to install Mycodo:
+Once you have the Raspberry Pi booted into Raspbian with an internet connection, run the following command in a terminal to initiate the Mycodo install:

 ```bash
 curl -L https://raw.githubusercontent.com/kizniche/Mycodo/master/install/install | bash